marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 2. Construct the same `curl` request, but this time add the option and path to save your cookie: `--cookie-jar ./ryancookies.txt`.
 This option tells `curl` to save the cookies to the `ryancookies.txt` text file:

 curl --cookie-jar ./ryancookies.txt --form "log=Ryan" --form "pwd=123456" http://localhost:8080/wp-login.php

+3. Read the contents of the `ryancookies.txt` file.